top of page

 Parenting is one of the toughest jobs in the world.
 Not only are you responsible for raising another human being, but you're also constantly bombarded with messages about what you should and shouldn't be doing.

-There is currently no single theory that accurately depicts all aspects of child development.
+There is currently no single theory that accurately depicts all aspects of child developmnt.
 It can be difficult for parents to keep up with the latest research and understand how it applies to their children.
 Additionally, every child is unique and develops at their own pace, so what works for one child may not work for another.

 Fortunately, you don't have to be an expert on child development to raise a healthy and happy child – Pathfinder Health took the science behind child development and designed 4 straightforward action-oriented concepts – our PROE child development framework.
 This comprehensive framework is the result of hundreds of hours of work and analysis of 17 developmental theories.